Need a certain connection type? We’ve got VPNs for that.

 Other VPN Protocols

 There do exist some new and evolving VPN protocols that are worth paying attention to, even if they’re not yet mature enough to proliferate.
 Here’s a look at some of the VPN protocols that are still baking:

-- WireGuard – Another new protocol, WireGuard was developed for optimized performance.
-It’s goal is to be lighter, faster and leaner than IPSec.
+- WireGuard VPN – Another new protocol, WireGuard was developed for optimized performance.
+Its goal is to be lighter, faster, and leaner than IPSec.
 It was originally native to Linux but, it’s slowly beginning to support other operating systems, too.
-It’s biggest drawback at this point is that it only supports a single cryptographic suite, but that also doubles as a strength because of the design and performance benefits it brings.
+It’s the biggest drawback at this point is that it only supports a single cryptographic suite, but that also doubles as a strength because of the design and performance benefits it brings.
 All that being said, we’re still awaiting its stable release.

-- SSTP – This was originally designed exclusively for Microsoft users and introduced on the Windows Vista.
+- SSTP VPN – This was originally designed exclusively for Microsoft users and introduced on Windows Vista.
 It’s now been ported over to other operating systems, but it’s maintained and owned entirely by Microsoft.
-It’s also never been audited by a third party and there are concerns about an NSA backdoor .
+It’s also never been audited by a third party and there are concerns about an NSA backdoor.
 But its biggest issue is it still really only plays well with Windows.

 Have more questions?